efeefe/is/pages/03.opendott/generous-city/item.md

 ![Quarantine](quarantine.jpg?lightbox=1000)

 Inspired by some of the interviews I did for my ecosystem mapping, I figured the first thing I should do was to get it cleaned up.
 As I tried checking the tags sewn to its side to find if they mentioned cleaning instructions at all (yes), I found interesting information.
-First of all, its origins. //Doudou et Compagnie// is a French brand.
+First of all, its origins. _Doudou et Compagnie_ is a French brand.
 The internet comes to help.
 Apparently, this thing has a retail price of about 20 Euro, give or take.
 But the value of a doll is seldom related to its price, right?

 ![Doudou et Compagnie](doudou.jpg?lightbox=1000)